 Vaccinations are the best option to help develop immunity against the coronavirus.
 In addition, the hope is that people who've been exposed to COVID-19 also develop an immunity to it.
 When you have immunity, your body can recognize and fight off the virus.

 People who've had COVID-19 can get sick again and infect other people.
-The incidence of reinfection has been relatively low.

 How Do We Become Immune?